MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

     ![Authentication](FHIR-Sign-In.png)

-    The connector supports "Anonymous" for FHIR server with no access controls (e.g. public test servers like http://test.fhir.org/r4) or Azure Active Directory authentication.
+    The connector supports "Anonymous" for FHIR servers with no access controls (e.g. public test servers like http://test.fhir.org/r4) or Azure Active Directory authentication.
 See [FHIR connector authentication](FHIR-Authentication.md) for details.

 1. Select the resources you are interested in: